MoussaifS/myUniEvent/README.md

 Here are some next steps for the project:

-- Migrate to AWS for improved scalability and reliability.
+- Migrate to AWS for hosting to maintian better future scalability .
+- clean over the CSS mess :)
 - Add test cases to ensure robustness and maintainability.
--
+- Refactor the code to follow standard design patterns and principles.
+- re-design the user flow (sign up and log in)
+- Introduce redis for memoization (to avoid expensive query processing).

 ## License